 The courses are structured to enable students to understand engineering fundamentals and apply the knowledge to solve problems in the production, processing, storage, distribution, and utilization of energy using multiple techniques as synthesis, analysis, design and case studies.
 Inquiry-based teaching methods and lab experiences are emphasized.
 The faculty research and scholarly activities are integrated into the curriculum.
 The program is designed to train students to be lifelong learners, problem solvers, and energy industry leaders.
-The educational opportunities are sufficiently flexible, broad, and diverse to enable students to tailor their educational experience to particular interests, background, and expected role in society.
-Flexibility in the curriculum allows other students in energy related programs such as agricultural and biological, chemical, civil, electrical, environmental, mechanical, mining, nuclear, and petroleum engineering, materials science and engineering, industrial health and safety, and energy business and finance to have dual or concurrent degrees, minors, or options (e.g., energy and fuels engineering option in chemical engineering).
+The educational opportunities are sufficiently flexible, broad, and diverse to enable students to tailor their educational experiences to particular interests, background, and expected role in society.
+Flexibility in the curriculum allows other students in energy related programs such as agricultural and biological, chemical, civil, electrical, environmental, mechanical, mining, nuclear, and petroleum engineering, materials science and engineering, industrial health and safety, and energy business and finance to have dual or concurrent degrees, minors, or options (e.g., dual degrees in chemical engineering and energy engineering).